Make a Process Art Organizer and be ready on a moments notice to invite your kids to make art!

-So once a week I’d dig out my art bin from the garage and lug it into the house.
-I have been a teacher for over a decade so it’s packed pretty tight with miscellaneous art & craft supplies.
+So once a week I’d dig out my art bin from the garage and lug it into the house, set up the art stuff & clean up and put it all away.

 Setting up your Process Art Organizer